-Our newest group youth group for 11-15 year olds is funded by Young Start and is in session every Thursday 6-7:30pm.
+Our Additional Support Needs youth group for 11-15 year olds is funded by National Lottery Young Start and is in session every Thursday 6-7:30pm.
 We provide creative arts, sports and other recreational activities whilst setting developmental goals and exploring issues such as relationships, social media, bullying and human rights.

 Our young people co-create the sessions, decide on content and activities they wish to participate in.
 Together they help to create an exciting inclusive youth project tailored to the enviromental and sensory needs of ASN young people.